 It took a few tries, but I eventually cut a piece to fit.
 For example, my first piece had a knot that caused it to split.
 After cutting a piece with no problems, I then realized that I had placed the 30-inch template on the left side.
 I had been alternating the 30-inch and 10-inch pieces, so I actually needed a template for 30-inch piece on the other side.
 Doh!
 I made a new one.

-Since this was my second template creation, I found it was batter to keep the straight edge of the template at the bottom and vary the top to follow the uneven ceiling line.
-So my need to make a new template actually proved helpful.
+Since this was my second template creation, I found it was better to keep the straight edge of the template at the bottom and vary the top to follow the uneven ceiling line.
+So my need to make a new template proved helpful.
 The improved template kept any tiny slivers at the top instead of between the top row and the second row.
 I finished the template process by making a 10-inch template for the left side.